 Gustave O. Arlt Award in the Humanities

-- The recipient must have received the doctorate within seven years of the award, and currently be teaching at a North American university
+- The recipient must have received the doctorate within seven years of the award, and currently teaching at a North American university.

-- The recipient must have taken the degree at a North American university
+- The recipient must have taken the degree at a U.S. or Canadian university.

 Each department can submit one nomination to the Faculty of Graduate and Postdoctoral Studies.
 A complete application will consist of:

 - a letter from the Department Head elaborating upon the scholarly contribution made by the nominee’s book

 - three copies of the nominated book

 Nominations (1. and 2. above) are to be submitted via grad program Workspace folders as a single PDF file using the naming convention ARLT_DEPT_Last-Name_First-Name.pdf (as an example, nomination file for Jane Smith from the English department would be named ARLT_ENGL_Smith_Jane.pdf).
 Please put the file directly into your G+PS Awards – DEPT folder; do not create subfolders.

 Three copies of the nominated book will have to be submitted as hard copy.
 The nominated books will not be returned.